 How is the class structured?
-Jon pointed out that while no two Alphas look the same, they generally have three key things in common: a meal, a 20-30 minute talk on the Christian faith, and a small group discussion, spread over 2 hours.
-During the discussion time, guests have the freedom to say whatever is on their mind in response to questions raised by the discussion group host.
-There is no preaching, no correcting, no cancelling “bad or incorrect” statements or questions.
-Between sessions 7 and 8, a short retreat, referred to as the “Alpha Weekend,” takes place.
+While no two Alphas look the same, they generally have three key things in common: a meal, a 20-30 minute talk on the Christian faith, and a small group discussion spread over 2 hours.
+During the discussion time, guests have the freedom to say whatever is on their minds in response to questions raised by the discussion group host.
+There is no preaching, no correcting, no canceling “bad or incorrect” statements or questions.
+Between sessions 7 and 8, a short retreat, referred to as the “Alpha Day Away” takes place.
 That is when great friendships are solidified.
 It’s also when Alpha guests are introduced to the Holy Spirit, and it provides an opportunity to minister to guests one–on–one.

-How is the course promoted, how do people get invited?
+Who typically attends Alpha, how do people get invited?
+In addition to volunteers, course participants include believers and one or more people they invite.
 Due to the nature of the course, guests are individually invited by their Christian friends based on their close personal relationships.
-Those relationships might be with neighbors, coworkers, family members, etc. Invitations can take on any form, depending on the relationship, but could look something like, “I really love getting to know you and I’d love the opportunity to explore some spiritual questions with you through a gathering that involves a free meal, some content about who is Jesus and what does He mean for us today, and an opportunity to hear and learn what it means to you and others in our community with different backgrounds and beliefs.
-If this interests you, I’d love to have you join me next Monday evening to check it out.
-There is absolutely no commitment after the first session, and no one will follow-up with you should you decide not to continue.”
+Those relationships might be with neighbors, coworkers, family members, etc. Invitations can take on any form, depending on the relationship, but could look something like, “I have really enjoyed getting to know you and I’d love the opportunity to explore some spiritual questions with you through a gathering that involves a free meal, some content about who Jesus is and what does He mean for us today, and an opportunity to hear and learn what it means to you and others in our community with different backgrounds and beliefs.
+If this interests you, I’d love to have you join me next Thursday evening to check it out.
+There is absolutely no commitment after the first session, and no one will follow up with you should you decide not to continue.”

 Is there a cost to attend?
-There is no cost for Alpha guests or class volunteers to attend the Alpha Course.
+There is no cost to attend the Alpha Course.

-Is there still room to attend and, if so, who do I contact?
-Yes, we have room and are praying for additional guests.
-If anyone has thoughts on someone to invite or are themselves a new Christian or seeking a relationship with Jesus, please contact us.
+How do I sign up or who do I contact if I have questions about Alpha?
+If you have thoughts on someone to invite or are yourself a new Christian or seeking a relationship with Jesus, click here to sign-up for the Fall Alpha class.
 Click here for a brief video for ideas of people you might invite.
 While it is not required, or always necessary, it may be helpful for those extending the invitation to also attend the course along with the person they invited, at least for the first few sessions.
-And, while it looks like we have enough volunteers at this point, those inviting guests may be able to assist with the class, if interested.
-Feel free to contact any one of us: Dave at firstname.lastname@example.org, Jon at email@example.com and Rachel at firstname.lastname@example.org.
+And, while we are in the process of recruiting volunteers, those inviting guests may be able to assist with the class, if interested.
+Should you have any questions, feel free to contact one of the Alpha Leadership Team members: Dave Weiskittel at email@example.com and Barb Van Hal at firstname.lastname@example.org.